THE LONG MIDDLE

 If anything, it’s become more layered.

-I used to think of stillness as absence—of noise, of action, of productivity.
-But lately, it feels more like presence.
+I used to think of stillness as absence — of noise, of action, of productivity.
+Lately, it feels more like presence.
 Like a room that holds you without asking you to perform.
-Like a kind of sacred neutrality, where nothing is demanded and everything is allowed to be.
+A place I return to when the world asks too much, when illness quiets me down, when my body refuses to keep up.

-It’s where the raw truth lives—before the edits, before the explanations.
+It’s where the raw truth lives — before the edits, before the explanations.

 One reader wrote, “Stillness is where my truest stories begin.”
-I’ve been carrying that sentence with me ever since.

 Stillness doesn’t mean you’ve given up.

-It doesn’t mean you’ve stopped dreaming, or creating, or trying to belong.
+It doesn’t mean you’ve stopped dreaming.

 It means you’re allowing something deeper to emerge.